choderalab/software-development/PYTHON_CODING.md

 # Python coding best practices

-You are writing code that you and other people (and future you!) will read and modify multiple times, so there are few things to keep in mind that will simplify your life:
+You are writing code that you and other people (and future you!) will read and modify multiple times, so there are a few things to keep in mind that will simplify your life:
 - **Keep it simple, clean, and documented.** Your code and your documentation are your best methods section!
 Write it so that your colleagues can understand it easily.
 This may mean the difference between being able to easily understand and reuse your own code six months from now and having to rewrite everything from scratch.
 - **Make it robust and extensible.** Writing robust code means you will spend less time debugging, or even worse, analyzing results from an incorrect code.
 Writing extensible code means you will spend less time modifying it.